SOGIE Equality Bill: 19th Congress

 The SOGIE Equality bill was refiled in the 19th Congress by Senators Risa Hontiveros, Loren Legarda, and Mark Villar in September 2022 with Senator Robin Padilla showing support for the bill.
 The bill passed the Senate committee on women, children, family relations, and gender equality in December 2022 with the support of 19 senators.
 Included in the signatories of the Senate committee report were Hontiveros, Senate president pro tempore Legarda, and Senate minority leader Koko Pimentel.

+In November 2022, under the orders of the administration of then-allies President Bongbong Marcos and Vice President Sara Duterte, the Philippine delegation to the country's 4th cycle of the Universal Periodic Review at the United Nations outright rejected several recommendations, including the passage of the Sexual Orientation, Gender Identity and Expression (SOGIE) Equality Bill.

-Senator majority leader Joel Villanueva reverted the bill to the committee level after he referred the bill to the committee on rules in February 2023, which delayed sponsorship of the bill by the plenary.
-Villanueva and his father, Rep. Eddie Villanueva in the lower house of Congress, were accused of using underhanded tactics to delay or block discussions on the bill.
+Senator Joel Villanueva and his father, Rep. Eddie Villanueva in the lower house of Congress, were accused of using underhanded tactics to delay or block discussions on the bill, after leaks about their attempts were made known to the public.

+In the House of Representatives, the consolidated Sexual Orientation, Gender Identity, Gender Expression, or Sex Characteristics bill passed the committee on women and gender equality in May 2023.

-Musician and former National Youth Commission chair Ice Seguerra has expressed support for the bill.
+The Commission on Human Rights expressed support for the bill and stated that its passage complies with the Philippines' obligations to international human rights.
+Musician and former National Youth Commission chair Ice Seguerra has also expressed support for the bill.

-An anti-SOGIE disinformation network was uncovered in a Rappler investigative report published in February 2023.
-According to data published by Rappler, the online network had been spreading disinformation about the bill since 2019.